jiitopticachapter/Data-Structures-Algo/README.md

 #Criteria for getting your pr merged
 Steps to follow :
-1.Give the intiution/bruteforce approach.
+1.Give the intiution/bruteforce approach.<br>
-2.Give optimised approach
+2.Give optimised approach <br>
-3.write the code to optiimised approach.
+3.write the code to optiimised approach.  <br>

 ### Accepted for Hacktoberfest ###